AdrianMargineanu/Tutorial-Teams/README.md

 It should open something like that, where you have to edit your teams name to _firstName.lastName_ and upload a real picture of yours.
 ![Image5][imagine5]

+Second you will receive on the email the link to request access and the admin will accept your request.

-Second of all Teams have some probleme with notifications soo make sure you have the notifications set.
+Third of all Teams have some probleme with notifications on the phone soo make sure you have the notifications set.
-For this use the same top right corner open _Settings_ then _Notifications_ and make sure you have all of them something like this.
+For this after you have the access you have to follow the notification on the channels.
+Enter on the channel and press on the second button of the right corner of the screen.
 ![Image6][imagine6]
+And then press follow.
+![Image7][imagine7]

 And thats it
 ## Have a nice day !!!